wtransporter/notes/README.md

 ```
 npm run serve
 ```
-4. Or Compile and minifie
+4. Or Compile and minify
 ```
 npm run build
 ```